Guinea: Geography

 Guinea shares a border with Guinea-Bissau to the northwest, Senegal to the north, Mali to the northeast, Ivory Coast to the east, Sierra Leone to the southwest and Liberia to the south.
 The nation forms a crescent as it curves from its southeast region to the north and west, to its northwest border with Guinea-Bissau and southwestern coast on the Atlantic Ocean.
 The sources of the Niger River, the Gambia River, and the Senegal River are all found in the Guinea Highlands.
 At 245857 km2, Guinea is roughly the size of the United Kingdom.
 There are 320 km of coastline and a total land border of 3400 km.
-It lies mostly between latitudes 7° and 13°N, and longitudes 7° and 15°W, with a smaller area that is west of 15°.
+It lies mostly between latitudes 7° and 13°N, and longitudes 7° and 15°W, with a smaller area that is west of 15°W.